wangxiaoyunanne/docs/source/hive_proj.html.md

 ```
 which can be concisely implemented via cuSPARSE's `csr2csc` and `csrgemm` functions.

 The `csrgemm` functions in cuSPARSE allocate memory more intelligently, on the order number of edges in output, and thus can scale to substantially larger matrices than our Gunrock implementation.
-This implementation is still restricted by GPU memory (16GB on the DGX-1) -- this limit can easily be hit by moderately sized graphs.
+However, a single call to `csrgemm` is still restricted by GPU memory (16GB on the DGX-1) -- this limit can easily be hit by moderately sized graphs.

+Thus, we implement a chunked matrix multiply.
+Specifically, to compute `X.dot(Y)` w/ `X.shape = (n, m)` and `Y.shape = (m, k)`, we split `X` into `c` matrices `(X_1, ..., X_c)`, w/ `X_i.shape = (n / c, m)`.
+Then we compute `X_i.dot(Y)` for each `X_i`, moving the output of each multiplication from GPU to CPU memory as we go.
+This implementation addresses the case where we can fit both `X` and `Y` in GPU memory, but cannot fit `X.dot(Y)` which is often orders of magnitude more dense.

+The chunked matrix multiply clearly incurs a performance penalty, but allows us to run graph projections of much larger graphs on the GPU.

 ## How To Run This Application on DARPA's DGX-1